 The FoRSE Addiction Treatment Outcomes Program

-FoRSE has developed a database that allows individual SUD treatment centers to submit patient data on a set of prescribed demographic and outcomes measures.
+FoRSE has developed a database that allows individual SUD treatment centers to submit de-identified patient data on a set of prescribed demographic and outcomes measures.
 FoRSE is not a new app, portal, or other digital health tool and does not replace any other system used for data collection.

 We offer a centralized Data Repository and Application Programming Interface (API), allowing data sharing from different technology systems, with the ability to provide confidential site-specific benchmarking reports on the aggregated data.
 Our interest is in the stories of recovery that are told in data, not in creating new tools and technologies.
 For providers who do not yet have a system in place to collect patient survey data, FoRSE can direct them to vendors that are already linked to our database.

 Along with research advisors, we have identified a small number of data points and standardized tools that are brief and commonly used by providers.
 These measures cover a breadth of SUD recovery outcomes, can be used at multiple time points, and are sensitive to change.

 By collecting this data, we are able to provide treatment programs with confidential reports comparing their patients’ outcomes with an aggregate from other programs.
 These reports can be used by providers to inform quality improvement and to demonstrate compliance with licensure, accreditation, and reimbursement standards.

 As we progress with this collaborative work, we will be able to demonstrate the value of addiction treatment and examine differences in outcomes across levels and systems of care and across patient demographics.
 We will better understand how social determinants of health impact our patients, and how to structure interventions to help them build recovery capital.
 Ultimately, demonstration of treatment effectiveness can influence public opinion and public policy in order to reduce stigma and increase access to quality care.